Mentoring

 • Be curious and open to trying new ideas and approaches together, without taking credit or laying blame.

-• Be professional and courteous – Communicate if there is a conflict in a kind and professional manner.
-Inform each other if you need to miss a meeting or need to step away from or end the relationship at any point.
+• Be professional and courteous.
+Communicate in a kind and professional manner if there’s a conflict.
+Inform each other if you need to miss a meeting or need to step away from, or end, the relationship at any point.

 • Set boundaries: This is a key part of any successful mentorship.
 Think about:

 • Time commitment: How much time are you both comfortable with for meetings and non-meeting communications?
-Note: A meeting once a month is suggested as a minimum.
+Note: At least one meeting a month is suggested.

-• Cancellations: Life happens and unexpected events may impact your ability to meet.
-Establish what is appropriate notification, within reason.
+• Cancellations: Life happens, and unexpected events may impact your ability to meet.
+Establish what’s appropriate notification, within reason.

-• Privacy and confidentiality: All items discussed between a mentor and mentee should remain private and confidential unless explicit consent is given.
+• Privacy and confidentiality: Anything discussed should remain private and confidential unless explicit consent is given.

-• Set small goals and be specific: You can have smaller goals connect to a larger goal, however setting small, achievable goals can help build confidence and foster a sense of progress and accomplishment.
+• Set small goals and be specific: Set small goals that connect to a larger one.
+Small, achievable goals can help build confidence and foster a sense of progress and accomplishment.
 Goals should be specific, measurable, attainable, realistic, and time-based (S.M.A.R.T.).

 • Review goals and adjust if needed: Create a positive and supportive space where mentees feel safe to share their ideas and to reflect on and learn from their progress.